 Whether the whisper promises you free items or threatens you with suspension, this is known as a phishing attempt.
-Sent in an effort to gain your account credentials, the intent of these websites and whispers is to take control of your account.
+Sent in an effort to gain your account credentials, the intent is to take control of your account.
 Although the website or whisper may look like it's really from Blizzard, it isn't.

 Note: Blizzard Entertainment representatives will never ask for your password.

 A Game Master will have a blue Blizz tag next to their name.
 If the Blizz tag is missing, this is a phishing attempt and the player should be reported.
-Right-click the chat line and click the Report Player option.
-Report Player is very effective against these scammers, as it flags the reported account immediately.
-This process will ignore the player that is sending out the whispers without using space on your ignore list.
+This will ignore the player that is sending out the whispers without using space on your ignore list.

-The video below will provide you with more information regarding scam attempts:
+The video below will provide you with more information on scam attempts:

-Occasionally, players may receive emails asking for account-specific information that appear to be from Blizzard Entertainment.
-These emails may threaten account suspension or closure if the information is not provided swiftly or claim that the information is needed to verify the account.
-These are phishing emails.
-They are not official correspondence from Blizzard Entertainment; their goal is to glean information that can be used to compromise an account.
+You may receive emails asking for account-specific information that appear to be from Blizzard Entertainment.
+These emails may threaten account suspension or closure if the information is not provided, or they may claim that the information is needed to verify the account.
+These are phishing emails; their goal is to glean information that can be used to compromise an account..
+They are not official correspondence from Blizzard Entertainment.

 How to Identify a Phishing Email